 A muscle strain occurs when the amount of force put on a muscle is greater than the ability of the muscle to generate an opposing force.
 This most often occurs during high-speed movement, however, it can also occur during sustained contractions.
 It tends to happen near the end of workouts when muscles are fatigued and cannot generate as much force as they could in the beginning of a workout.
 Muscle strains have a higher frequency of occurring under these circumstances:

-• Where there has been a previous strain, because of an existing muscle weakness.
+- Where there has been a previous strain, because of an existing muscle weakness.

-• After static stretching, as you begin to move into athletic activity, because the desensitization of
+- After static stretching, as you begin to move into athletic activity, because the desensitization of

-muscle spindles may contribute to a muscle lengthening much farther than it should.
+muscle spindles may contribute to a muscle lengthening much farther than it should. - In older populations, because the muscles become less pliable with age.

-• In muscles with poor flexibility and mobility, because the muscle cannot elongate very far without
+- In muscles with poor flexibility and mobility, because the muscle cannot elongate very far without

-• Near the end of workouts, because muscles have less ability to maintain adequate force output to prevent straining as fatigue increases.
+straining especially as you fatigue. - Near the end of workouts, because muscles have less ability to maintain adequate force output to prevent straining as fatigue increases.

-• In weak people, because weak muscles strain more easily.
+- In weak people, because weak muscles strain more easily.

-• In impingement—when the motor nerve output is decreased it leads to a decrease in force production from the muscle.
+- In impingement—when the motor nerve output is decreased it leads to a decrease in force production from the muscle.

 Muscle damage—especially factors related to the damage like delayed onset muscle soreness—is caused by eccentric muscle contraction.
 The same thing occurs with strains.
 They occur during the eccentric contraction of the muscle.
 Even in cases where a strain appears to occur during a ‘concentric’ contraction, it is actually happening during an eccentric contraction (right at the time of transition) or when the force is too great and tears the muscle.